davidluzhiyun/COMPSCI307D_portfolio/week02_ethics.md

 code.
 Due to a glitch, one function of the health code couldn't load for him.
 He was virtually stuck on campus.

-For me, there was a major information leak for the Shanghainese local Health code and my personal info was sold on the dark web.
+For me, according to the news, there was a major information leak for the Shanghainese local Health code and my personal info was sold on the dark web.

 ### Computing technology trend for society
+I believe computing technology is beneficial to people in general as it expands the ability of humanity to think, plan and organize.
+Some may argue that by expanding the ability of humans, computing technology expand the ability of human to do harm to each other.
+This is indeed true, but is not sufficient to show computing technology is detrimental to humanity.
+Many of the problems associated with computing science are can trace their origins to structural problems that predate computing technology.
+Computing technology merely creates a new context for the problems to exist in.

 ### Computing technology's role in ethics